 Head to Head Comparison Between AMQP vs JMS (Infographics)

 Below are the top differences between AMQP vs JMS

 Key Differences of AMQP vs JMS

 Here are the following key differences between AMQP and JMS mention below

-JMS: JMS uses a simple message routing system where both the message that is the producer and the consumer interchange messages by accessing the same queue or topic.
-Although both the message producer and the consumer are connected to the same queue, the message received by the consumer will only be received if the message selector is true.
+- JMS: JMS uses a simple message routing system where both the producer and the consumer exchange messages by accessing the same queue or topic.
+Although both the message producer and the consumer are connected to the same queue, the consumer’s message will only be received if the message selector is true.

 Comparison Table of AMQP vs JMS

-Now let’s draft the comparison between AMQP vs JMS in a table below
+Now let’s draft the comparison between AMQP vs JMS in the table below.

 This is a guide to AMQP vs JMS.
 Here we discuss the AMQP and JMS key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –